Dolby Stereo: History

 As of 2021, Dolby Stereo's market share in the cinema space has declined rapidly with the advent of digital cinema.
 It serves as a backup for movie theaters still exhibiting 35mm film.

 The Dolby Stereo Matrix

-The Dolby Stereo Matrix is straightforward.
-The four original channels of Left (L), Center (C), Right (R), and Surround (S), are combined into two, known as Left-total (LT) and Right-total (RT) by this formula:
+The Dolby Stereo Matrix (or Dolby 4:2:4 Matrix) is straightforward.
+The four original channels of Left (L), Center (C), Right (R), and Surround (S), are combined into two, known as Left-total and Right-total (LtRt) by this formula: